 - Then measure it.

 - Finally, create your content using a calendar and content brief.
 See how to create a content brief from Content Marketing Institute.
 Don’t forget your customer reviews.

 8) You Need A Complete and Thorough Google My Business (GMB) Account

 Essentially GMB is a free service from Google to list your business profile on Google Maps and Google search.

-There are still tons of low hanging fruit in Google My Business (GMB).
+There are still tons of low-hanging fruit in Google My Business (GMB).
 Since they removed the social aspect of Google, Google+, much of their attention has shifted to GMB.
-Google wants local marketing on Google to be as simple as possible for local businesses which are good.
+Google wants local marketing on Google to be as simple as possible for local businesses, which is good.
 GMB includes the ability to manage your business profile branding, hours, photos, and even add posts.